A spicy and aromatic egg masala curry (anda masala curry) that comes together in about 45 minutes and packed with TONS of flavor!

 - Transfer to cold water to halt them from cooking further, and let them stay there for 1 to 2 minutes.
 Then crack and peel the eggs and transfer to a bowl.

-- Lightly poke the eggs on all sides with a fork or a toothpick.
-Add chilli powder, turmeric powder and salt to the eggs and toss well to coat on all sides.
+- Add chilli powder, turmeric powder and salt to the eggs and toss well to coat on all sides.

 - Heat ghee in a frying pan, over low heat.
 Add the marinated eggs and roast them for about 2 minutes until you see small blisters forming on them.
 Remove and keep aside.